Vicken-Ghoubiguian/PepperPresentationIMERIRApp/README.md

 <img src="project_s_documentation/images_to_display_in_github_repos/warnings/warning_1/4_for_1.PNG" data-canonical-src="project_s_documentation/images_to_display_in_github_repos/warnings/warning_1/4_for_1.PNG" width="1128" height="738" align="center" />

 And here is the job ... the bug is solved as well 🐱.
-This operation must be repeated for all the "choice" boxes making up the application (8 in total).
+This operation must be repeated for all the choice boxes making up the application (8 in total).

 <a name="useful_links"></a>
 ## Useful links